github-education-resources/codespaces-project-template-py/README.md

 Try out this template repository using Codespaces following these steps:

 1. Create a repository from this template.
 Use this [create repo link](https://github.com/microsoft/codespaces-project-template-py/generate).
 You can make the repository private or public, up to you.
 1. Before creating the codespace, enable GitHub Copilot for your account!
-If it is not enabled, take a look on ##
+If it is not enabled, take a look on [Make changes using Copilot](#make-changes-using-copilot)
 1. Navigate to the main page of the newly created repository.
 1. Under the repository name, use the Code drop-down menu, and in the Codespaces tab, select "Create Codespace on main".
    ![Create Codespace](https://docs.github.com/assets/cb-138303/images/help/codespaces/new-codespace-button.png)